Aims and Scope

-Manuscript Guidelines/Comments: ERTP publishes articles that report, synthesize, review, or analyze scholarly inquiry, with emphasis placed on articles that focus on the interpretation, implication, or significance of research work in education.
+Educational Research: Theory and Practice (ERTP) Is published by the Northern Rocky Mountain Educational Research Association (NRMERA).
+ERTP publishes articles that report, synthesize, review, or analyze scholarly inquiry, with emphasis placed on articles that focus on the interpretation, implication, or significance of research work in education.
 Manuscripts should be of interest to the broad community of educational researchers and practitioners.
-The Researcher also publishes topical columns (see below for section information).

-Source of Publication Guidelines: The most recent edition of the Publication Manual of the American Psychological Association (currently 6th edition) will serve as the authority on format requirements.
+The most recent edition of the Publication Manual of the American Psychological Association (currently 7th edition) will serve as the authority on format requirements.

-Manuscript Preparation: Manuscripts should run from 4,000 – 6,500 words (12 – 20 pages), not including references, and include an abstract of 75 – 120 words.
+Manuscripts should be from 4,000 – 6,500 words (12 – 20 pages), not including references, and include an abstract of up to 200 words.
 Manuscripts should be in MS Word format and be suitably formatted for blind review.
-Please include your name, along with the name of all of the authors, complete email and postal addresses and contact phone number for the lead author (or author to be contacted regarding the
+Each submission should include:

 Research manuscripts should contain: